-I use a product called Transdoodle but you can also use dress makers carbon.
+I am not affiliated with this product but I use a product called Transdoodle by Mistyfuse.
+You can also use dress makers carbon.
 Transdoodle is a chalk based transfer paper that produces very clear and fine outlines.
 It is described as being non-waxy non staining, and reusable.
 Another big advantage is that the lines will not set even if you accidently iron it!
 Also, should you ever want to, you can use it on other materials such as metal or ceramics, you can.

 Place the sheet of Transdoodle chalky colour side down on the fabric.
 Then line up your pattern on top.